robot5000-design/ms3/documentation/testing.md

 # Testing Report

+_* Note all testing was carried out on the deployed version of the site._

 ## 1. Compare User Test Cases

 The first part of testing was to confirm that all user stories requirements have been met.
 There is large crossover between both sets of user stories.